wagonhelm/TF_ObjectDetection_API/README.md

 # TensorFlow Object Detection API Tutorial

-This repository has the code from my O'Reilly article '' published on.
+This repository has the code from my [O'Reilly article](https://www.oreilly.com/ideas/object-detection-with-tensorflow)  published on October 25, 2017.

 ## Required Packages